HallaSurvivor/Blog/_posts/2024-07-03-life-in-johnstones-topological-topos.md

 that things are continuous, and honestly I'm sympathetic.
 But it can be a real hassle to check these things all the time...

-But there's a better way!
+Thankfully there's a better way!

 Every set in $\mathcal{T}$ is, by its very nature, a space!
 There's no need to choose the "right" topology, or to check that your